brushjg/Real-Time-Omniture-Dashboard/README.md

 # Real-Time-Omniture-Dashboard
-Hackday 2017 project to pull down and display omniture information
+This project is in an EXTREMLY rough state.
+It was uploaded to github, 5 minutes before my presentation, and meeting that deadline was FAR more important than code cleanup/standards